cannuri/Roocabulary/roocabulary.md

 The set of customizable rules that define behavior for custom modes in Roo Code.
 *"I configured new Rooles to adapt my Roo Code environment to my needs."*

+## Rooligion
+*[ruː-lɪˈdʒi.ən]* **noun**
+A set of guiding principles, beliefs, and shared values that unify and inspire the Roo Code community—treating Roo Code almost like a faith.
+Enthusiasts who practice Rooligion demonstrate unwavering devotion to Roo’s ethos of playful experimentation, collaborative learning, and the power of AI-assisted coding.
+*"Ever since joining the Discord channel, I’ve been converted to Rooligion—now I insist every prompt be written with a kangaroo emoji!"*
+*"The annual RooFest felt like a Rooligion gathering, complete with modular tutorials, worshipful debugging sessions, and communal debugging chants."*

 ## Roomor
 *[ˈruː-mɔːr]* **noun**
 1. An unverified claim or speculation about upcoming Roo Code features, often spreading through the Rooniverse.